 We love VENT for Change‘s sustainable products so much that our September 2021 subscription box was packed with their eco-friendly stationery, perfect for back to school.
 You can subscribe to future boxes here!

 Sustainable materials are becoming so much more widely available for every budget.

 Check out F&F at Tesco, they use recycled polyester in their range of school uniforms.

 Making your own lunch to take to school can save you money, time and help reduce unnecessary waste.

 You have more freedom to pack lots of great, healthy and zero waste snacks–like almonds, carrot sticks and grapes.

-pick-up hours; is it any wonder the UK has a higher prevalence of childhood asthma than any other
+Child exposure to pollution may be unnecessarily increased by engine idling (stationary vehicles with engines running) and vehicle acceleration-deceleration, both in and near school premises, during drop-off/pick-up hours; is it any wonder the UK has a higher prevalence of childhood asthma than any other European country?

-- Walking is the perfect wake up call making us feel more awake, focused and cheerful.
+Walking is a great wake up call making us feel more awake, focused and cheerful.

-- Perfect way to connect with children before and after school opening lines of communication that may be missed with a stressful car journey.
+It’s the perfect way to connect with children before and after school, opening lines of communication that may be missed with a stressful car journey.

-- Something as small as walking 20 minutes a day can help you and your child ward off heart disease, maintain a healthy weight and it can help our bones stay healthy and improve our balance
+Something as small as walking 20 minutes a day can help you and your child ward off heart disease, maintain a healthy weight, keep bones healthy and improve balance.